 FutureView® 2017 has come to a close.
 We are so grateful to all of our attendees, exhibitors, and staff members who made it a success, as well as Nashville’s Renaissance Hotel and Tequila Cowboy for hosting us.
-Here’s a recap of the second (and last) full day of FutureView:
+Read about the first full day here, and keep scrolling for a recap of the second (and last) full day of FutureView:

 For our Wednesday morning session just after breakfast, we had Kristy Dalton, CEO of Government Social Media and founder of GovGirl.
 She shared her insight on how government organizations of all sizes can best leverage social media — Facebook, Twitter, Instagram, or even Snapchat — to communicate with the public.

 Kristy gave the audience a rundown of the top five things to know when it comes to managing a government social media account.
 Tactics like using humor and making emotional connections with followers are crucial, she said, but social media managers need to be responsible with how they communicate.

 Information is key for government agencies using social media, and that includes the dissemination of resources like GIS.
 Kristy gave the example of an emergency that required the evacuation of a city.
 Residents needed to know whether they should leave and where they needed to go, so the city put a map on social media to direct those who were most vulnerable during the incident.

 Above all, Kristy explained, social media should help solve problems for followers, whether that’s telling them how to avoid a bad traffic jam or what to include in an emergency preparedness kit.